wso2/docs-is/en/docs/guides/identity-lifecycles/invitation-workflow.md

-# Creating Users Using the Ask Password and Email Verification Options
+# Create Users Using the Ask Password and Email Verification Options

 This section is about the user on-boarding flows initiated by administrators from an invitation to the user's email which allow respective end users to decide their own